ROBelgium/MSNoise/doc/releasenotes/msnoise-1.3.rst

 Introduction
 ------------

-8 months after the last release, we are proud to announce the new MSNoise 1.3.
+8 months after the last bugfix release (:doc:`msnoise-1.2.5`), and 17 months after the last major release (:doc:`msnoise-1.2`) we are proud to announce the new :doc:`msnoise-1.3`.
-It is a major release, introducing a brand new way of executing the workflow.
+It is a **major** release, with a massive amount of work since the last release: in `GitHub numbers <https://github.com/ROBelgium/MSNoise/graphs/contributors?from=2014-06-28&to=2015-03-19&type=c>`_
+, it's over 100 commits and about 3500 new lines of code and documentation added !
+MSNoise 1.3 introduces a **brand new** way of executing the workflow.
 The workflow in itself doesn't change, so experienced users as well as new users reading the SRL publication will find their way easily!

-MSNoise is now a Python Package, allowing a single (and easy) install for all your projects and/or all users.
+**MSNoise is now a Python Package**, allowing a single (and easy) install for all your projects and/or all users.
 The new top-level ``msnoise`` command contains all the steps of the workflow, plus new additions, as the very useful ``reset`` command to easily mark all jobs "T"odo.
 The command group ``plot`` which includes seven plots, all directly callable from the command line, without needing to hack/edit the source codes.
 About hacking: MSNoise has now a proper documented API which allows pythonistas to write their own plots, computation steps, ..., while interacting with the database and the data archive!
 The